piowit/github-pr-link-keeper/README.md

 2. Open Chrome and go to `chrome://extensions/`
 3. Enable "Developer mode" in the top right
 4. Click "Load unpacked" and select the extension directory

-## Usage

-1. Navigate to any GitHub Actions page that has a "Back to pull request" link
-2. The link will automatically appear at the top of the page
-4. The link will stay visible as you scroll

-## Development

-The extension consists of three main files:
-- `manifest.json` - Extension configuration
-- `content.js` - Core functionality
-- `styles.css` - Visual styling

 ## License